deontologician/restnavigator/README.rst

 |Build Status| |Coverage Status| |Pypi Status| |Documentation Status|

+Note: this project is unmaintained!
+Feel free to fork it!

 REST Navigator is a python library for interacting with hypermedia apis (`REST level
 3 <http://martinfowler.com/articles/richardsonMaturityModel.html#level3>`__).